fabri1983/menuapp/README.md

 ------------------------
 Dropwizard expects one configuration file as program argument. **MenuApp** uses its own `server-config.yml` shipped within the generated jar when you pass argument `-`, or your own config file when passing its location instead.

 This means that all configuration exists in one file, may be small/med/big depending the size of the app, hence all kind of settings are exposed throughout the application and so the configuration is a whitebox: anybody can see its content.
-The [MenuAppConfiguration](api/src/main/java/org/fabri1983/menuapp/api/config/MenuAppConfiguration.java) class, although exposes all the settings to whoever injects the `MenuAppConfiguration` class, is used by **Dropwizard**'s bootstrap phase to load the config file and also makes use of some neat feature that **guicey** provides.
-See next paragraph.
+The [MenuAppConfiguration](api/src/main/java/org/fabri1983/menuapp/api/config/MenuAppConfiguration.java) class, although it exposes all the settings to whoever injects the `MenuAppConfiguration` class, is used by **Dropwizard**'s bootstrap phase to load the config file and also makes use of some neat feature that **guicey** provides.

-So if you want to limit the visibility of those settings per resource/service/repository or any component then [dropwizard-guicey](https://github.com/xvik/dropwizard-guicey) gives you the pattern **Has Feature**.
+So if you want to limit the visibility of those settings per resource, service, repository, or any other component then [dropwizard-guicey](https://github.com/xvik/dropwizard-guicey) gives you the pattern **Has Feature**.
-In that pattern the `MenuAppConfiguration` class implements interfaces such as **HasBuildInfoFeature** and **HasMenuQueryFeature**, and **guicey** integration handles the binding with the injection points on those components using `@Inject`.
+In this pattern the `MenuAppConfiguration` class implements interfaces such as **HasBuildInfoFeature** and **HasMenuQueryFeature**, and **guicey** integration handles the binding with the injection points on those components using `@Inject`.
-This way the components only see the settings they matter, nothing more.
-Of course is up to you to avoid inject the `MenuAppConfiguration` elsewhere.
+This way the components only see the settings they matter, and nothing more.
+Of course is up to you to avoid inject the `MenuAppConfiguration` elsewhere :).

 Example:
 ```java